esotericpig/EkoScape/assets/maps/README.md

 Line separators are platform-independent, so you can use the ones on Linux (`\n`), Windows (`\r\n`), and/or Classic Mac (`\r`).

-You can place your Map files inside of any sub folder in `assets/maps/` or in a new sub folder, and it will be picked up by the game automatically.
+You can place your Map files inside of any sub folder in `assets/maps/` or in a new sub folder, and they will be picked up by the game automatically.

 ## Grid Space Types ##